-Medipharm Labs (MEDIF) CEO, Pat McCutcheon on Q 2020 Results - Earnings Call Transcript
+Medipharm Labs (MEDIF) CEO Pat McCutcheon on Q 2020 Results - Earnings Call Transcript

 Second, we recorded a $12.7 million non-cash adjustment to our cannabis inventory to reflect net realizable value.
 This will enable us to make our products more competitive.
 In hindsight, our procurement forecast for inventory was overly optimistic.
 To be frank, I’m not sure anyone could have foreseen the challenges that so abruptly shifted market realities several months ago.
 We stocked up to ensure that we could deliver as promised to our customers, as we always do.

-Third, we broadened our Canadian client base with new strategic agreements, adding Avicanna, a biopharmaceutical company originating in Johnson & Johnson’s Toronto innovation incubator JLABS, and Argentia Gold, a leading regional LP with unique distribution advantages, to our roster, moves that will diversity and add significant revenue.
+Third, we broadened our Canadian client base with new strategic agreements, adding Avicanna, a biopharmaceutical company originating in Johnson & Johnson’s Toronto innovation incubator JLABS, and Argentia Gold, a leading regional LP with unique distribution advantages to our roster, moves that will diversity and add significant revenue.
 We also launched our supply of highly anticipated Ace Valley vapes, a white label brand line, to multiple provinces in late May.

 Fourth, we accelerated the launch of our own MPL-branded wellness products and shipped topicals to a contract manufacturing customer.
 We are also scaling up several new product formats, including high demand isolates.

 Fifth, and as you know, we added a very important new channel to the Canadian medical market, having been selected by Shopper’s Drug Mart to supply high quality concentrate products to medical patients through the National Medical Cannabis by Shopper’s online platform.
-Shopper’s has been extremely pleased with the pace of sales of our vapes and formulated oils.
-They have performed ahead of expectations and we are on our third replenishment order, after selling out of multiple SKUs.
+Shopper’s have been extremely pleased with the pace of sales of our vapes and formulated oils.
+They have performed ahead of expectations, and we are on our third replenishment order, after selling out of multiple SKUs.

 Finally, we cut SG&A expenses in our Canadian operations in Q1 and Q2.
 We recognize that the issues affecting the industry will not be resolved overnight.
 We know that there will be continued uncertainty due to the impact of COVID-19 on the economy and the slow pace of Canadian cannabis retail development.